Like Moths to Flames: Dark Divine and Where the Light Refuses to Go (2017–2019)

-No Eternity in Gold and Pure Like Porcelain (2020–present)
+No Eternity in Gold and Pure Like Porcelain (2020–2023)

 On August 5, 2020, the band teased on their Twitter account that a single titled "Habitual Decline" would be released on August 11.
 On that day, the band officially released the single along with its music video.
 At the same time, the band officially announced No Eternity in Gold, which was released on October 30, 2020.
 On September 9, the band released the second single "YOTM".
 On October 7, the band released the third single "Selective Sacrifice" alongside an accompanying music video.
 On October 27, three days before the album release, the band released the fourth and final single from the album, "Killing What's Underneath".

 On October 5, 2021, the band announced a five-track EP, entitled Pure Like Porcelain.
 The EP, set for release on November 5, 2021, features brand new tracks primarily lifted from a wellspring of new material the band have compiled in recent years, with guitarist Zach Pishney referring to it as just a 'small taste' of what is to come.
 On October 28, one week before the EP release, the band released the second and final single from the EP, "Views from Halfway Down".
 On January 25, 2023, the band fired founding member Aaron Evans due to the history of alleged abuses with text messages, ranging from multiple secret relationships to manipulation and gaslighting.
+On March 30, the band released a brand new single "Predestination Paradox".
+On May 4, the band unveiled another single "I Found the Dark Side of Heaven".

+The Cycles of Trying to Cope (2024–present)

+On February 7, 2024, the band released two new singles "Paradigm Trigger" and "Angels Weep" with a corresponding music video for "Paradigm Trigger".
+On March 7, the band unveiled the third single "Kintsugi" along with a music video.
+At the same time, they announced that their upcoming sixth studio album, The Cycles of Trying to Cope, would be released on May 10, 2024, while also revealing the album cover and the track list.
+On April 11, the band premiered the fourth single "Dissociative Being".
+On October 3, the band released the song “Soul Exchange” on streaming services after it was a hidden track on physical releases for the album.